 Where help can be found

 Ask your friend if she has ever heard about help for people struggling after abortion.
 There are safe places where trained people can help her overcome grief and loss, and give her hope.
 There are counselors, priests and ministers prepared to help, as well as support groups and retreats.
-Offer her the name and phone number of the local Project Rachel.
-Give her this website address: www.hopeafterabortion.com.
+Offer her the name and phone number of the local Project Rachel Minstry.
+Give her this website address: www.hopeafterabortion.org.

 Even a woman who doesn’t go to church or think of herself as religious can be afraid that God will never forgive her for having an abortion.
 She should know that God loves and forgives those who are sorrowful.
 He wants to comfort them and give them his peace.

-You might want to invite your friend to go to church with you, or ask her to consider talking it over with a priest or minister trained in post-abortion counseling.
+You might want to invite your friend to go to church with you, or ask her to consider talking it over with a priest or minister trained in helping women who suffer from participation in abortion.
 Some Bible passages and prayers relating to God’s love and mercy can be found at the Prayers section of this website.